-Service users / Customers Yes Legal / regulatory requirements Yes Council staff Yes Capital programme No Partners Yes Work location / building Yes Other Council Services No Contracts / procurement Yes Corporate (enabling) support No Information technology (IT) No Other (specify) No Other (specify) No
+Legal / regulatory Yes

+requirements

+Capital programme No

+Work location / building Yes

+Contracts / procurement Yes

+Information technology (IT) No

+Other (specify) No

 - Reduction in ability to undertake wider Quality Assurance (QA) work across services. - Risk in relation to resilience of management team and input into inspection preparation and improvement activity. - Reduction of capacity to carry out QA and Contract management activities.